michaelenger/brage/README.md

 * `title` The site title
 * `description` Site description
 * `image` Favicon
+* `author` The author of the website, used when generating feeds
 * `root_url` The root URL of the site
 * `redirects` Map of URIs that should redirect to other URLs
 * `data` A map containing any optional data you want to use in the templates